DalePutnam/D-NES/README.md

 CPU: Working, but no support for unofficial opcodes.
 PPU (Video): Working, but I'm still working out some of the more obscure behaviour.
-APU (Audio): Working mostly.
-Still need to add high/low pass filters and do some more verification.
+APU (Audio): Working.
+Still some issues with popping, but otherwise it's functional.
 Input: Very simple implementation.
 No ability to remap inputs.
+One controller only.

 ## Build Instructions
 ### Windows